安裝中文字典英文字典辭典工具!

 - ABROGATE Definition Meaning - Merriam-Webster

-Abdicate is most often used to describe a head of state or member of a royal family voluntarily renouncing a position It may also refer to the act of failing to fulfill a duty a responsibility
+Abdicate is most often used to describe a head of state or member of a royal family voluntarily renouncing a position It may also refer to the act of failing to fulfill a duty or responsibility

 - ABROGATE | English meaning - Cambridge Dictionary